danmorales209/lambda-slack-test/README.md

 To authenticate the slack message, create an [HMAC hash](https://nodejs.org/docs/latest-v8.x/api/crypto.html#crypto_class_hmac) using the Slack App Secret Signature, and hashing `v0:<timestamp>:<post request body>`.
 Compare this against the `X-Slack-Signature` header parameter passed with the request to determine if the message is valid.

 __Fun Fact:__ The lambda integration encodes spaces as `%2F`, and Slack expects spaces to be encoded as `+` in the message body!
-I used string.replace and some regex to manually convert, since
+I used string.replace and some regex to manually convert.

 ## TODO
+- [ ] Prevent any action if the message cannot be verified
 - [ ] Incorporate Slack webhook URL for longer requests
 - [ ] Setup to deploy with CloudFormation
 - [ ] Figure out a way to incorporate API requests to prevent too many lambda requests (?)